 You poor thing...

-“Here,” Toshinori says, passing Izuku a tissue box.
-He's at least lucid enough to blow his nose, but his face scrunches up when he can’t seem to do it very easily.
-Toshinori wipes his tears for him; a task easier said than done.
+“Here,” Toshinori says, passing him a tissue box.
+Izuku is at least lucid enough to blow his nose, but his face scrunches up when he can’t seem to do it very easily.
+Toshinori wipes his tears for him.
 When Izuku finally settles, Toshinori tries again.

 “I’m…” he begins, sitting up as much as he can.
 His voice is thick and hoarse from crying.
 “I never came… t’see you.”
 Izuku blinks again and glowers; seemingly dissatisfied with his answer.
 Toshinori frowns too, but his is from confusion.